betaflight/betaflight/docs/PID tuning.md

 ##TPA and TPA Breakpoint

+TPA stands for Throttle PID Attenuation and according to [AlexYork.net](http://blog.alexyorke.net/what-is-tpa/):

+> "TPA basically allows an aggressively tuned multi-rotor (one that feels very locked in) to reduce its PID gains when throttle is applied beyond the TPA threshold/breakpoint in order to eliminate fast oscillations.."

 Note that TPA is set via CLI or on the PID TUNING tab of the GUI.  tpa_breakpoint is set via CLI

-Also note that TPA and tpa_breakpoint may not be used in certain PID Contorllers.
+Also note that TPA and tpa_breakpoint may not be used in certain PID Controllers.
 Check the description on the individual controller.

 TPA applies a PID value reduction in relation to full Throttle.
 It is used to apply dampening of PID values as full throttle is reached.